-Anne Johnson is a co-chair of the firm's Litigation section.
-Ms. Johnson is an appellate lawyer who represents clients in complex commercial disputes in state and federal courts.
-She regularly appears before Texas appellate courts and the Fifth Circuit Court of Appeals, and has been Board Certified in Appellate Law by the Texas Board of Legal Specialization since 2001.
+Anne Johnson co-chairs the firm's Litigation section and is an experienced trial and appellate advocate.
+She regularly appears before Texas courts and the Fifth Circuit Court of Appeals, and has been Board Certified in Appellate Law by the Texas Board of Legal Specialization since 2001.

-- i2 Technologies, Inc. - After filing of opening appellate briefs, opponent agreed to settle commercial dispute for almost $200 million less than its judgment (2011)
+- Successful resolution of fraud and contract claims arising from the sale of supply chain software where, after filing of opening appellate briefs, opponent agreed to settle commercial dispute for almost $200 million less than its judgment (2011)

-- AT&T - obtained judgment notwithstanding the verdict and rendition of a take-nothing judgment in employment case (2011)
+- Entry of judgment notwithstanding the verdict and rendition of a take-nothing judgment from jury verdict on discrimination, hostile work environment, and retaliation claims (2011)

-- Celanese - appellate counsel during jury trial on breach of contract and fraud claims resulting in multi-million judgment for our client (2010)
+- Successful defense of breach of contract and fraud claims for global technology and specialty materials company in jury trial, and entry of a multi-million judgment for our client on counterclaims (2010)

-- TransFirst - appellate counsel during multi-week bench trial on RICO fraud and fiduciary claims resulting in $13.6 million judgment for our client (2009)
+- Findings of RICO violations, fraud and breaches of fiduciary duty following multi-week federal bench trial resulting in $13.6 million judgment for our client (2009)